Introduction to Lower School

 Our aim is to create reflective, independent, life-long learners.
 We have a commitment to developing the whole child and to develop each to be a global citizen.

-Our school is a British school where the National Curriculum of England and Wales forms the core of the curriculum.
+We are a British school and we follow the National Curriculum of England and Wales which forms the core of the curriculum.
 The curriculum is then built up on to include local history and local geography studies as well as Modern Languages (French, Greek for Foreign learners, Greek for Bilingual and fluent speakers).
 We endeavour to make our curriculum as stimulating as possible.
-We ensure our children experience many out of school trips and extended learning opportunities.
+We ensure our children experience many out of school trips, visitors and extended learning opportunities.
 In addition, we ensure that children have learning opportunities through a wide range of extra-curricular activities.

-The Lower School is organised into the following areas:
+The Lower School is organised into the following phases:

-- Early Years Foundation Stage which comprises Nursery 1, Nursery 2 and Reception classes.
+- • Early Years Foundation Stage which comprises Nursery and Reception classes.
 Children in this stage are 3 to 5 years old.

 In Key Stages 1 and 2 children are taught by their class teacher for English, mathematics, science, art, design and technology, humanities and PSHCE (Personal, Social, Health and Citizenship Education).
 Specialist teachers take the classes for physical education, music, French (from Year 2) and Greek for bilingual or fluent speakers.